22 Jan The Heart Healthy Benefits of Office Coffee

 Drinking Coffee Helps Your Heart

 While having coffee is a great way to help you wake up in the morning, there are other benefits that come with drinking it.
 Studies in the past have claimed that coffee is unhealthy, but recent studies have shown the health benefits of drinking it.
 The ingredients found in coffee positively impact the heart, and can make it healthier overall.
-Continue reading to learn how signing up for a coffee service can improve the heart health of your employees.
+Continue reading to learn how signing up for a coffee service program can improve the heart health of your employees.

 Prevents Buildup of Calcium

 A study found in BMJ Journals showed that people who drink a lot of coffee are less likely to have calcium buildups in the arteries connected to the heart.
 As you get older, calcium may start to build up in the arteries that supply your heart with blood.
 This is not bad on its own, but if the calcium builds up too much you could suffer from heart failure or a heart attack.

 The study found that people who drank multiple cups of coffee had lower amounts of coronary artery calcium than people who drank no coffee at all.
 Reducing the amount of calcium that builds up in your arteries can help protect you from serious heart diseases.